dnlmlr/nek-lang/README.md

 - There is no way to access or change the characters of the string
 - Unicode characters are supported `"Hello 🌎"`
 - Escape characters `\n`, `\r`, `\t`, `\"`, `\\` are supported
-- String can still be assigned to variables, just like i64
+- String can be assigned to variables, just like i64
 ```
 world <- "🌎";